WolffunGame/UnityUIManager/README.md

 ## Screen Transition Animation

 #### Setting common transition animations
 In default, a standard transition animation is set for reach screen type.
-Ypu can create a class derived from `TransitionAnimationObject` to create custom transition animation.
+You can create a class derived from `TransitionAnimationObject` to create custom transition animation.
 This class has a property and methods to define the animation behavior.

 ```cs
 // Duration (Second).